astoeckel/libfoxenbitstream/README.md

 This library provides a tiny, totally non-versatile bitstream reader that is on the verge of being reasonably fast.
 Allows to read a series of 1-57 bits of data as unsigned integers in MSB order (most significant bit first) from a byte stream.

+This is quite useful when decoding compressed data, multimedia formats, or reading data from a physical link.

 ## Usage

 ```C